 It is our thoughts that cause our feelings and behaviors, not external factors.
 We can change the way we think and feel better, even if our situation does not change.

 Club Recovery also employs Motivational Interviewing (MI).
 MI is a persuasive but supportive technique to help people recognize problems – intended to motivate a person to start some movement on the path to change.
 It is not argumentative and confrontational because it is employed by trained, supportive therapists who are mindful, respectful and realize all individuals have innate heath.
 This is particularly helpful in the treatment of alcoholism and drug abuse and contrasts with the 12 step program and philosophy.

 Our staff is also trained in Health Realization (HR).
 HR is a process that emphasizes innate health as a means to promote healthy choices and change.

 In individual and group therapy we provide tools to challenge and examine distortions in our thinking, including the resignation that people will always do things a certain way.
 We do not believe that people are programmed.
 Our objective is to enable individuals to reframe their thinking in order to gain control of how they respond to situations and interactions with others that in the past have caused unnecessary unhappiness and lead to addictions.

-Club Recovery is a leading provider of Cognitive Behavioral Counseling, Motivational Interviewing and Health Realization-based addiction therapy for the Twin Cities and throughout the Hennepin, Ramsey, Dakota, Anoka, Scott and Carver counties.
-Our highly trained addiction counselors have a proven record of helping thousands of Minnesotans recover, remain abstinent, and get their lives back on track.
+Club Recovery is a leading provider of Cognitive Behavioral Counseling, Motivational Interviewing and Health Realization-based addiction therapy in Minnesota.
+Our highly trained addiction counselors have a proven record of helping thousands of Minneapolis-area residents recover, maintain sobriety, and get their lives back on track.